 Often claims are not properly reserved in these forms or timely noticed simply because no one at the project level wants to address them.
 Claims interrupt productivity and create conflict.
-Required periodic claim waivers, however, absolutely mandate aggressive management of the claims process or the contractor or subcontractor risks a forfeiture of its claims.
+Required periodic claim waivers, however, absolutely mandate aggressive management of the claims process or the contractor or subcontractor risk a forfeiture of its claims.

-It is crucial, therefore, that the party required to provide the release or claim waiver identify a specific person authorized to execute the document.
+Therefore, it is crucial that the party required to provide the release or claim waiver identify a specific member of the project team authorized to execute the document.
 That individual should be fully informed of all potential and noticed claims as well as all contractual claim notice requirements.
 Preferably, the designated individual is also involved in: